paypal/sdk-core-dotnet/README.md

 Save NuGet.exe to a folder viz., 'C:\NuGet' and add its path to the Environment Variables Path:

 Visual Studio 2008 or 2005
-Go to Menu �> Tools
+Go to Menu ?> Tools

-Select External Tools�
+Select External Tools?

 External Tools